What does Mold from Water Damage Look Like?

 The Basics of Mold from Water Damage

-Mold from water damage doesn't just look ugly; it can also harm your home and health.
-By learning about the different colors and textures mold can have, you can spot and deal with mold problems faster.
+Mold from water damage doesn’t just look ugly; it can also harm your home and health.
+By learning about the different colors and textures mold can have, you can spot and deal with a mold problem faster, emphasizing the importance of addressing it promptly.

 Color Variations of Mold